Morphisms of 1-motives defined by line bundles: The theorem of the cube for 1-motives.

 If $\cG$ is a commutative group stack with neutral object $e$, we denote by $\TR(\cG)$ the category of line bundles on $\cG$ \emph{rigidified along $e$}, i.e. the category of pairs $(\cL,\xi)$ where $\cL$ is a line bundle on $\cG$ and $\xi : \cO_S \to e^*\cL$ is an isomorphism of line bundles.

-\begin{theorem} Let $S$ be a scheme.
+\begin{theorem}[Theorem of the cube for 1-motives] Let $S$ be a scheme.
 Let $[X \stackrel{u}{\to} G]$ be a complex of commutative $S$-group schemes.
 Assume that one of the following holds: \begin{enumerate} \item $G$ is an abelian scheme. \item $S$ is normal, $X\times_S X$ is reduced, $G$ is smooth with connected fibers, and the maximal fibers of $G$ are multiple extensions of abelian varieties, tori (not necessarily split) and groups $\GG_a$. \end{enumerate} Let $\cM= \st([X \stackrel{u}{\to} G])$ be the commutative group stack associated to the above complex via the equivalence of categories (\ref{st}).
 Then the forgetful functor

 is an equivalence of categories. \end{theorem}

 \begin{proof} In the sequel, the group laws of $\cM$ and $G$ are denoted multiplicatively while the one of $X$ is denoted additively.
 We denote by $\iota : G\to \cM$ the canonical projection and by $1$ the unit section of~$G$.
 Then $\iota \circ 1 : S \to \cM$ is a neutral section of $\cM$ and will also be denoted by 1.